New Zealand plans spending spree to counter virus job losses

 The plan also calls for 11,000 environmental jobs to be created, some of them temporary.
 People would be put to work killing pests and restoring wetlands.
 And up to 8,000 new homes would be built, creating thousands of construction jobs.
 Spending would also be increased on everything from health care and education to school lunches and the postal service.

-Lawmakers were expected to approve the plan Thursday.
+Lawmakers were expected to approve the budget later Thursday.